DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 !greet "Luke Smith"
 ```

-If you would prefer not to use quotes, you can use the @DSharpPlus.CommandsNext.Attributes.RemainingTextAttribute
+If you would prefer not to use quotes, you can use the `RemainingTextAttribute`
 attribute on your parameter.
 This attribute will instruct CommandsNext to parse all remaining arguments into that
 parameter.